Efficient approximation of Earth Mover's Distance Based on Nearest Neighbor Search: Abstract

 \section{Abstract}

-Earth Mover's Distance (EMD) is an important similarity measure between two distributions, used in computer vision and many other application domains.
+Earth Mover's Distance (EMD) is an important similarity measure between two distributions, commonly used in computer vision and many other application domains.
 However, its exact calculation is computationally and memory intensive, which hinders its scalability and applicability for large-scale problems.
-Various approximate EMD algorithms have been proposed to reduce computational costs, but they suffer lower accuracy and may require additional memory usage or manual parameter tuning.
-In this paper, we present a novel approach, \alg, to approximate EMD using Nearest Neighbor Search (NNS), in order to achieve high accuracy, low time complexity, and high memory efficiency.
-The NNS operation reduces the number of data points compared in each NNS iteration and offers opportunities for parallel processing.
+Various approximate EMD algorithms have been proposed to reduce computational costs, but they suffer lower accuracy and may require additional memory usage or manual parameter tuning compared to the exact calculation.
+In this paper, we present a novel approach, \alg, to approximate EMD using Nearest Neighbor Search (NNS), achieving high accuracy, low time complexity, and high memory efficiency.
+The NNS operation reduces the number of data points processed in each NNS iteration and offers opportunities for parallel processing.
 We further accelerate \alg via vectorization on GPU, which is especially beneficial for large datasets.
-We compare \alg with both the exact EMD and state-of-the-art approximate EMD algorithms on image classification and retrieval tasks.
-We also apply \alg to calculate transport mapping and realize color transfer between images. \alg can be 44$\times$ to 135$\times$ faster than the exact EMD implementation, and achieves superior accuracy, speedup, and memory efficiency over existing approximate EMD methods.
+We compare \alg with both the exact EMD and state-of-the-art approximate EMD algorithms in image and document classification and image retrieval tasks.
+We also apply \alg to calculate transport mapping and realize color transfer between images. \alg achieves speed 44$\times$ to 135$\times$ faster than the exact EMD implementation and offers superior accuracy, speedup, and memory efficiency compared to existing approximate EMD methods.